 How to get from San Francisco to San Luis Obispo

 San Francisco to San Luis Obispo By Plane

 For a quick and easy-going travel experience, the San Luis Obispo County Regional Airport (SBP Airport) offers non-stop flights from San Francisco International Airport (SFO) to San Luis Obispo daily.
 United Express recently began to offer a third-round trip flight to San Francisco.
 You can easily coordinate ground transportation or rent a vehicle from a rental car company on-site for a convenient ride to your hotel or destination of choice.

 San Francisco to San Luis Obispo By Bus

-If you are looking for an affordable and convenient mode of transportation, Greyhound offers a daily bus into San Luis Obispo County from San Francisco.
+If you are looking for an affordable and convenient mode of transportation, Greyhound offers a daily bus to San Luis Obispo from San Francisco.
 Additionally, Amtrak California has three bus routes, starting in Oakland and San Jose.
 Grab a ticket from San Francisco to San Luis Obispo and you will be enjoying the city in a little over 5 hours.